-In several of my earlier blog posts, I’ve written about Sketchpad activities that present factors and multiples in puzzle form (see, for example, When Factors Put on Their Dancing Shoes and When Factoring Gets Personal).
+In several of my earlier blog posts, I’ve written about Sketchpad activities that present factors and multiples in puzzle form (see, for example, When Factoring Gets Personal).
 Now I’d like to introduce you to another puzzle of mine called Open the Safe that also focuses on factors and multiples.

 The best way understand how the light patterns are generated is to play with the safe.
 Pressing the button on square 5, for example, turns squares 5, 10, 15, and 20 from blue to yellow.
 Similar experimenting suggests that pressing the button on square n changes the colors of squares that are multiples of n.